 The ability to manufacture hand sanitizer quickly and efficiently is paramount in light of the recent pandemic and COVID-19 outbreak.
 Millions of people worldwide are using hand sanitizing products at record high levels and demand remains strong.
 Manufacturers of basic hand sanitizer gels and sprays will want to produce larger […]

 Not all high pressure homogenizers are the same.
 Many will emulsify, disperse and de-agglomerate with somewhat similar product results.
 However, the way the homogenizer accomplishes these positive results may differ significantly.
 Here are ten ways the Sonolator homogenizer provides more efficient results versus some of the other systems.

 Automatic Dish Gel Production

 Sonic is often asked to help analyze and justify the Sonolator Homogenizer systems we manufacture for our clients in the toiletries or home care industry.
 An example of this is the case of the Automatic Dish Gel application.

 Recently there has been increased interest in using the Sonolator homogenizer for wax emulsions.
 The Sonolator has been used successfully for years in the chemical industry for creating wax emulsions.
 One theory behind the increased interest may be due to higher costs for petroleum based products.
-Operations utilizing wax emulsions are looking for […]
+Operations utilizing wax emulsions are looking for stable […]

 One of the most important considerations for Sonic when custom building a Sonolator high pressure homogenizer system is the chemical compatibility of elastomers within the high pressure pumps and inline homogenizer unit itself.
 Standard elastomers often include: Buna, Viton, EPDM and Teflon or a Teflon blend.
-Sonic will help define the best elastomers to use […]
+Sonic will help define the best compounds to use […]